dhirajdatascientist/Flask_CDLC/Projects/FoodApp/P1/001_Basic.md

-* Creating a "FoodApp" web application in Flask is relatively straightforward.
+* Creating a "FoodApp" web application in Flask.
 * Flask is a micro web framework for Python, and it makes it easy to build web applications.
 * Here's a simple example of a "FoodApp" Flask application: